AaronMorgan582/Card-Adventure-Game/README.md

 It's all done in pixel art, which was created by Bridger and myself.

-The code isn't particularly written or organized well, as I was still fairly new to programming, as was Bridger.
+The code isn't particularly written or organized well, as I was still fairly new to programming, as was Bridger (who also wasn't a CS student).